Dani3lSun/apex-plsql-api-bahn-fahrplan/README.md

 ###Oracle SSL Wallet
 To communicate with the Deutsche Bahn Fahrplan API (open-api.bahn.de) over HTTPS, a SSL Wallet is needed for database which contains the certificates from open-api.bahn.de.

-As of time writing this the Fahrplan API is still available unencrypted over HTTP, but this will change an monday 2016-02-29.
-Then I will include a ready to go wallet here on Github.
+**As of time writing this the Fahrplan API is only available unencrypted over HTTP, but this will change an monday 2016-02-29.
+Then I will include a ready to go wallet here on Github.**

 For manually creating the wallet, either use Oracle Wallet Manager or create the wallet with openssl utils like:
 - Grab the certificates from open-api.bahn.de via your browser